 More reports of creature sightings.
-There seems to exist a clear parallel between the ufo reports and the stories about fairies, dwarves or mound people (see: New Views of the Origins of the Tribes and Nations of America, by Barton).
-I am thinking now, where did Crowley said that thing about “today they call them angels or demons, tomorrow they will call them something else”.
+There seems to exist a clear parallel between the ufo reports and the stories about fairies, dwarves, or mound people (see: New Views of the Origins of the Tribes and Nations of America, by Barton).
+I am thinking now, where did Crowley say that thing about “today they call them angels or demons, tomorrow they will call them something else“.
 Is that even a real quote from Crowley?
 Back to the book.
 The author states what he calls “my basic contention: the modern, global belief in flying saucers and their occupants is identical to an earlier belief in the fairy-faith“.
 Some classifications put these into one of four groups.
-These groups being: The angels, the demons, the dead and the elemental spirits.
+These groups are The angels, the demons, the dead, and the elemental spirits.

 Were these beings simply legendary visions based upon a real race of pygmies?
-Did a race of short dark-skinned people really existed?
+Did a race of short dark-skinned people really exist?
 Dwarves?
 Picts?
 Conall Gulban and the amhusg.
-The mothman.
-Springheel jack.
+The Mothman.
+Springheel Jack.
 Glowing red eyes.

 Chapter 4: To Magonia… and back!

 More creature sightings, in Argentina and Brasil.
 In 1957, Antonio Villas-Boas was carried by four men into an egg-like craft that hovered above his tractor.
-He was then introduced to humanoid blonde woman with whom he had intercourse.
+He was then introduced to a humanoid blonde woman with whom he had intercourse.
 Soon after, he was given his clothes back and left in a “waiting room”.
 The witness tried to steal a clock, but he was pushed aside by the creatures.
-They then give him a tour of the ship, lead to a metal ladder and told to get out.
+They then give him a tour of the ship, lead him to a metal ladder, and he is told to get out.

 Outside entities mating with humans.
 It’s been recorded in ufo stories, fairy abductions, and even in the Bible.
 Often it is written about angels taking brides from among the humans.
 Even the gods seem to have a predilection for our females.
 “Women, saith the Apostle, should pray with their heads covered, because of the angels“.
 In Scotland, succubi or Leannain Sith tempt the youth.
 Familiar spirits are mentioned often in medieval occultism.
 A good number of witches were cast into the fire due to their association with the lascivious familiars.

-Frater Sinistrari, born in Italy in 1622, relates the story of a married woman who found herself the target of constant temptation by a succubi who would appear as a most fair young boy with blonde hair and a blonde beard.
+Frater Sinistrari, born in Italy in 1622, relates the story of a married woman who found herself the target of constant temptation by a succubus who would appear as a fair young boy with blonde hair and a blonde beard.
 He started to act more violently when he saw the lady didn’t reciprocate his attentions.
-He stole her jewels, took her baby and deposited the cradle on the roof of her house, or upset furniture and cutlery.
-In one occasion, an entire dinner table with plates and food disappeared, with another one appearing in its place, also filled with foods, but from another world.
-The guests were able to eat this food nevertheless and satiate their hunger, before it disappeared and in its place the original table was seen.
+He stole her jewels, took her baby, and deposited the cradle on the roof of her house, or upset furniture and cutlery.
+On one occasion, an entire dinner table with plates and food disappeared, with another one appearing in its place, also filled with foods, but from another world.
+The guests were able to eat this food nevertheless and satiate their hunger before it disappeared and in its place, the original table was seen.

 Chapter 4: Nurslings of Immortality

 These objects are described as even having anchors.
-One of these objects was dragging a rope which caught on a rail.
-A man descended the rope, but upon finding people waiting under it , he decided to just cut it and depart with the ship.
+One of these objects was dragging a rope that got caught on a rail.
+A man descended the rope, but upon finding people waiting under it, he decided to just cut it and depart with the ship.

 Facts: 1) Since the 1940s there’s been an increasing number of reports.
-Of an increase variety.
+Of an increased variety.
 2) the saucer myth is remarkably similar to the fairy-faith lore of some European countries.
 3) The entities reported by the witnesses are usually fairly “biological”.
-They look slightly different to us, but still humanoid.
-4) The behaviour of these entities is ridiculous and borderline absurd.
+They look slightly different to us but still humanoid.
+4) The behavior of these entities is ridiculous and borderline absurd.
 5) Apparitions follow the same model of religious miracles which have been for long been put aside in a different category.